Ddotsam/Confidence_Intervals/README.md

 ![After 100 samples, only 4 missed the true mean](images/CI_mean_capture.png)

-In the image above, I generated 100 random samples from a normal population with $\mu=7$ and computed a 95$ confidence interval for each of them.
+In the image above, I generated 100 random samples from a normal population with $\mu=7$ and computed a 95% confidence interval for each of them.
 Then, I plotted each confidence interval on top of each other to see which ones captured the true mean and which ones didn't.
-As you can see, only 4 missed the mean, which is one fewer we would expect!
+The blue intervals contain the true value of $\mu$ while the orange ones don't.
+As you can see, only 4 missed the mean, which is one fewer than we would expect!